Intro

 Linus:

-You can export things as tarballs, you can export things as individual files, you can rewrite the whole history to say "I want a new version of that repository that only contains that part", you can do that, it is a fairly expensive operation it's something you would do for example when you import an old repository into a one huge git repository and then you can split it later on to be multiple smaller ones, you can do it, what I am trying to say is that you should generally try to avoid it.
-It's not that git can not handle huge projects, git would not perform as well as it would otherwise.
-And you will have issues that you wish you didn't not have.
+You can export things as tarballs, you can export things as individual files, you can rewrite the whole history to say “I want a new version of that repository that only contains that part”, you can do that, it is a fairly expensive operation it’s something you would do for example when you import an old repository into a one huge git repository and then you can split it later on to be multiple smaller ones, you can do it, what I am trying to say is that you should generally try to avoid it.
+It’s not that git cannot handle huge projects, git would not perform as well as it would otherwise.
+And you will have issues that you wish you didn’t not have.

 So I am skipping this issue and going back to the performance issue.
 One of the things I want to say about performance is that a lot of people seem to think that performance is about doing the same thing, just doing it faster, and that is not true.